andreaisabelmontana/andreaisabelmontana/README.md

 # 👩‍💻 Andrea Montaña
-Compuer Science & Artificial Intelligence student with an interest in projection mapping systems and robotics for healthcare
+Compuer Science & Artificial Intelligence student with an interest in healthcare via projection mapping and robotic systems

 # 📚 Experience